Beijing: Rail and high-speed rail

-The city's main railway stations are the Beijing railway station, which opened in 1959; the Beijing West railway station, which opened in 1996; and the Beijing South railway station, which was rebuilt into the city's high-speed railway station in 2008; The Beijing North railway station, was first built in 1905 and expanded in 2009; The Qinghe railway station, was first built in 1905 and expanded in 2019; The Beijing Chaoyang railway station opened in 2021; The Beijing Fengtai railway station opened in 2022; and the Beijing Sub-Center railway station is under construction.
+The city's main railway stations are the Beijing railway station, which opened in 1959; the Beijing West railway station, which opened in 1996; and the Beijing South railway station, which was rebuilt into the city's high-speed railway station in 2008; The Beijing North railway station, was first built in 1905 and expanded in 2009; The Qinghe railway station, was first built in 1905 and expanded in 2019; The Beijing Chaoyang railway station opened in 2021; The Beijing Fengtai railway station opened in 2022; and the Beijing Tongzhou railway station opened in 2025.

 Smaller stations in the city including Beijing East railway station and Daxing Airport station handle mainly commuter passenger traffic.
 In outlying suburbs and counties of Beijing, there are over 40 railway stations.

 From Beijing, direct passenger train service is available to most large cities in China.
 International train service is available to Mongolia, Russia, Vietnam and North Korea.
 Passenger trains in China are numbered according to their direction in relation to Beijing.